max-danenhower/rrs-SDP-pigments/README.md

 # rrs-SDP-pigments
 Translating Kramer Rrs SDP method from MATLAB to python.
 Original GitHub can be found at https://github.com/sashajane19/Rrs_pigments

-Run main.py to generate SDP coefficients. main.py requires Rrs spectra, temperature, and salinity.
+Run generate_coefficients in main.py to generate SDP coefficients. main.py requires Rrs spectra, temperature, and salinity.
 Coefficients are saved to an excel sheet.

 Papers where methods were used: